-You can get one free workstation subscription, server subscription, or subscription for virtual machines per account.
+You can get one free workstation or server subscription per account.
 The storage quota of the trial subscription is equal to that of the standard subscription.
 The subscription period is limited to 2 months.

 Obtaining a trial subscription is possible until you buy a paid subscription.
 You can use a trial subscription along with paid ones.
 The same expiration rules apply to trial and paid subscriptions.